pearcej/cppds/_sources/BasicDS/ImplementinganUnorderedListLinkedLists.rst

 :ref:`Listing 7 <lst_remove>` shows the complete ``remove`` method.
 Lines 2–3
 assign initial values to the two references.
-Note that ``current`` starts out at the list head as in the other traversal examples.
+Note that ``current`` starts out at the linked list head as in the other traversal examples.
 ``previous``, however, is assumed to always travel one node behind current.
 For this reason, ``previous`` starts out with a value of ``None`` since there is no node before the head (see